-- 1. IMC special considerations: - NO BPs, venipunctures, or IVs performed on an extremity with an AV fistula or graft - If unresponsive: Vascular access by IO - When emergencies occur during dialysis, the staff may leave access needles in place, clamping the tubing If this is the only vascular access site, request their assistance to connect IV tubing - 2.
+- NO BPs, venipunctures, or IVs performed on an extremity with an AV fistula or graft - If unresponsive: Vascular access by IO - When emergencies occur during dialysis, the staff may leave access needles in place, clamping the tubing If this is the only vascular access site, request their assistance to connect IV tubing - 2.
 Treat per appropriate SOP with special considerations listed below

-HYPOTENSIVE (CRITICAL):

-SBP < 90 (MAP < 65); & S&S hypoperfusion and acute reduction in fluid volume: hemorrhage

-Occurs with renal failure, during dialysis due to rapid removal and acute reduction in fluid volume; hemorrhage, cardiogenic shock, sepsis, electrolyte disorders, anaphylaxis, pericardial tamponade, or pulmonary embolism
+HYPOTENSIVE (CRITICAL): SBP < 90 (MAP < 65); & S&S hypoperfusion Time sensitive Occurs with renal failure, during dialysis due to rapid removal and acute reduction in fluid volume; hemorrhage, cardiogenic shock, sepsis, electrolyte disorders, anaphylaxis, pericardial tamponade, or pulmonary embolism Time sensitive pt 2.
+Supine position with legs elevated unless contraindicated

-- 2. Supine position with legs elevated unless contraindicated - 3.
-If lungs clear: treat per Hypovolemic Shock SOP: IV/IO NS fluid boluses in 200 mL increments up to 1 L - 4.
+- 3. If lungs clear: treat per Hypovolemic Shock SOP: IV/IO NS fluid boluses in 200 mL increments up to 1 L - 4.
 If unresponsive to IVF or pulmonary edema is present: Rx per HF/Pulmonary edema/Cardiogenic Shock SOP